Great Seeing Everyone Again!

 Our sponsors enjoyed a casual 1:1 luncheon with awardees Michio Kaku, Chip Delany, NOVA’s Julia Cort and Chris Schmidt, and moderator Steve Scully.

-The evening kicked off with a happy hour abuzz with new friends, and old, and striking up personal conversations with each awardee over cocktails, dinner and during the Clarke Conversation on Imagination.
+The evening kicked off with a happy hour abuzz with new friends, and old, striking up personal conversations with each awardee over cocktails, dinner and during the Clarke Conversation on Imagination.
 And after a one of a kind exchange of great ideas, discussions and good humor, there was no greater review than hearing this question, “Have we set a date for next year?”

 Unleash Imagination is a social evening of conversation, dinner and a panel discussion with our three Arthur C. Clarke awardees.
 Together they took on this year’s Clarke Conversation on Imagination topic: